michalkielan/PassDictionaryGenerator/README.md

 Then you will see the output file with pair of five log passphrase and word

-## How to generate the dicionary with numbers
+## How to generate the dicionary with numbers?

 ```
 ./pass-dict --words=words.txt --characters=5 --numbers-only